 PEI Operating LLC ("PEI") believes that every person has a right to decent and humane working conditions, and that protection of our environment must be a priority in our approach towards business.
-Accordingly, we have established the PEI Operating LLC (PEI) Vendor Code of Conduct that clearly specifies the minimum working and environmental conditions that a vendor must meet prior to conducting business with PEI Operating LLC (PEI)
+Accordingly, we have established the PEI Operating LLC Vendor Code of Conduct that clearly specifies the minimum working and environmental conditions that a vendor must meet prior to conducting business with PEI Operating LLC.

 Vendors and their contractors shall operate in full compliance with the laws, regulations or other legal requirements of their respective country, including those governing compensation, working conditions and environmental protection.
-In addition, vendors shall comply with the PEI Vendor Code of Conduct.
+In addition, vendors and their subcontractors shall comply with the PEI Vendor Code of Conduct.
 If the national law and the PEI Vendor Code of Conduct address the same issue, the more stringent requirement applies.
 Failure to take satisfactory corrective action may result in termination of the relationship between PEI and the Vendor.

 In no case, shall vendors employ any person under 15 years of age, or the age of completion of compulsory education, or under the minimum age for employment in the country of manufacture, whichever is greater.
-All other laws and regulations governing working conditions for children and young employees must be applied and vendors must comply with the requirements of local law
+All other laws and regulations governing working conditions for children and young employees must be applied and vendors must comply with the requirements of local law.

 Forced Labor, Slavery and Human Trafficking